Joseph-m-l/seth_material_rag/corpus/README.md

 Chapter 9: The "Death" Experience

 More chapters will be added as processing continues.

-Notes
-Personal sessions (non-Seth, private material) are excluded from the indexed corpus.

 All annotations and chunking respect speaker boundaries: only SETH segments are indexed for retrieval.